facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/preserve-memo-validation/error.useCallback-conditional-access-noAlloc.expect.md

 ## Error

 ```
-[ReactForget] Todo: Could not preserve manual memoization because an inferred dependency does not match the dependency list in source.
+Todo: Could not preserve manual memoization because an inferred dependency does not match the dependency list in source.
 The inferred dependency was `propB`, but the source dependencies were [propA, propB.x.y].
 Detail: inferred less specific property than source
 ```